tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LP_Ins_Export_Env_Variables.md

 * [keys.sh](Activities/06-Ins_Export_Env_Variables/Solved/keys.sh)
 * [keys.sh](Activities/06-Ins_Export_Env_Variables/Unsolved/keys.sh)

-Open the 5.2 slides, and address the following discussion points:
+Open the 5.2 slides, and highlight the following discussion points:

-* **Exporting** an **environment variable** exposes it to all applications and programs sharing the same parent process.
+* **Exporting** an **environment variable** exposes it to all applications and programs sharing the same parent process (i.e. a terminal or Python kernel).
 Each application and program **inherits** the variable, which allows developers to make calls using `os.environ.get` to access the data stored in the variable.

 * The best way to **export** **environment variables** is to create a `keys.sh` file.
 The `keys.sh` **shell script** will contain commands that will create and **export** **environment variables**.
 The `keys.sh` approach is faster than exporting the variables individually.